The Advantages of Forming an S Corporation

-Companies doing business as an LLC have the same advantage of pass through taxation; however a single member LLC is treated as a disregarded entity by the IRS.
-The business entity is disregarded as a separate entity from its owner for Federal tax purposes; essentially what this means is that the IRS classifies the single member LLC as a sole proprietorship and since all income from a sole proprietorship is treated as earned income the full $90,000.00 would be subject to the 15.3% payroll/self employment tax.
-For this reason, an S Corporation could be viewed as a superior entity choice for the individual owner who is looking to minimize his or her payroll and self-employment tax exposure.
+Companies doing business as an LLC have the same advantage of pass-through taxation; however, a single-member LLC is treated as a disregarded entity by the IRS.
+The business entity is disregarded as a separate entity from its owner for federal tax purposes; essentially what this means is that the IRS classifies the single-member LLC as a sole proprietorship and since all income from a sole proprietorship is treated as earned income, the full $90,000 would be subject to the 15.3 percent payroll/self-employment tax.
+For this reason, an S Corporation could be viewed as a superior entity choice for the individual owner who is looking to minimize their payroll and self-employment tax exposure.

-is treated by the IRS as a Partnership as the default status for federal tax purposes.
+A multi-member LLC is treated by the IRS as a partnership as the default status for federal tax purposes.
 This requires that the LLC file the Form 1065 Partnership return (informational only – the LLC does not pay federal taxes), and the net income (or loss) passes through and is accounted for on the tax returns of each individual member.

 Companies doing business as S Corporation must first form a standard corporation with the state (and the default federal tax status at that point is that of a C Corporation).
-After the corporation is formed with the state the company must file an IRS Small Business Tax Election form 2553 stating their intention to be taxed as an S Corporation.
-IncFile prepares the Form 2553 and returns it to you for your signature along with your filed corporation, and after the initial shareholders have signed it can simply be faxed or mailed in to the IRS.
-The IRS Form 2553 must be signed and submitted to the IRS within 75 days of the date of formation of the Corporation.
+After the corporation is formed with the state, the company must file an IRS Small Business Tax Election Form 2553 stating their intention to be taxed as an S Corporation.
+Incfile can prepare Form 2553 and return it to you for your signature, along with your filed corporation.
+After the initial shareholders have signed, it can simply be faxed or mailed in to the IRS.
+The IRS Form 2553 must be signed and submitted to the IRS within 75 days of the date of formation of the corporation.